Tharusha-dev/CourierServiceApp/README.md

 ## Authentication

-Authentication is done entirely using JWT with the **Request-Access token model**.
+Authentication is done entirely using JWT with the **Refresh-Access token model**.

 When a new user sign-up user details are stored in the database. **Password is hashed with bcrypt before storing for added security.**

-Request token is also generated upon sign-up and ,
+Refresh token is also generated upon sign-up and ,
 1. Gets stored in the dB
 2. Stored as a http only cookie on user browser.